dmd-program/art-design-course-resources/animation.md

 ## Types of 2D Animation Projects

 1. Narrative short film
+2. Storyboard images \(examples below\)
+3. Concept art images
+4. [Pitch deck](https://www.lafilm.edu/blog/the-ultimate-guide-to-creating-your-films-pitch-deck/) for a film or series; see: [Stranger Things](https://screencraft.org/wp-content/uploads/2019/07/StrangerThings_Bible.pdf).
+5. Low fidelity animatic \(examples below\)
+6. High fidelity scene
-2. Explainer animation \([Vox](https://www.youtube.com/user/voxdotcom) makes a lot of fun infographic style videos\)
+7. Explainer animation \([Vox](https://www.youtube.com/user/voxdotcom) makes a lot of fun infographic style videos\)
-3. Motion graphics \(bumper animations, commercials, titles, user interface elements in 3D environments\)
+8. Motion graphics \(bumper animations, commercials, titles, user interface elements in 3D environments\)
-4. Experimental or non-narrative content: [Examples on vimeo.com](https://vimeo.com/categories/experimental)
+9. Experimental or non-narrative content: [Examples on vimeo.com](https://vimeo.com/categories/experimental)
-5. Scientific or data-driven simulations and visualizations
+10. Scientific or data-driven simulations and visualizations
-6. VJ loops for live performances
+11. VJ loops for live performances
-7. Projection mapping \(projecting video onto structures or surfaces\)
+12. Projection mapping \(projecting video onto structures or surfaces\)
-8. Web-based animation \(HTML/CSS/Javascript\)
+13. Web-based animation \(HTML/CSS/Javascript\)

-**Note about short films:** Short films can often be one of the most compelling means of storytelling.
-They can sometimes be completed by one person over the course of multiple years, or by a skilled team in a few short months.
+**Note about short films:** Short films can sometimes be completed by one person over the course of multiple years, or by a skilled team in a few short months.
 It is unusual for a short film to be quickly created by only one person, as there are many production requirements that take time to produce.
-If you would like to create a short film, consider assembling a team with complimentary skills, or choose an animation process and style that can be rapidly produced if you are working solo.
-You can outsource pre- or post-production tasks and focus on your core production interest.
+If you would like to create a short film, consider assembling a team with complimentary skills, or choose deliverables within the domain of pre-production.

+For videos, an acceptable duration depends on the nature of your project and how refined the visuals are.
+A low-fidelity animatic could be quite long, and a fully animated high-fidelity video would likely be much shorter given the intense time and labor required for professional animation.
+It's generally better to have a really impressive 30 seconds than a mediocre 5 minutes.

 ## Production requirements